What is Canoe Polo?

-The game is played in many countries on all continents, for recreation and serious sport.
-The sport has World Championships every 2 years.
-Internationally the sport is organized by the Canoe Polo committee of the International Canoe Federation, as one of the disciplines of the sport of canoeing.
+The sport has World Championships every 2 years, internationally organized by the Canoe Polo committee of the International Canoe Federation.

 Then the Canoe Polo Development Squad is the thing for you.
 First time or experienced paddlers welcome.